5 ways to ensure lawful processing of data under GDPR

 Put simply, having consent is one way of making sure you are compliant with GDPR but there are other options which may be more appropriate for your organisation.
 Let's run through them…

-Familiarise yourself with these other conditions to ensure lawful processing of data under GDPR:
+Key conditions to ensure lawful processing of data under GDPR

 - Processing is necessary for the performance of a contract - for example, collecting a customer's name and address in order to process their order